-How it can be done via .htaccess file?
+How can I enable Leverage browser caching via .htaccess file?

 Here is the code to add:

-By using above code, the main static contents such as images, CSS, PDF’s, JS, etc will be cached in web browser in order to produce faster loading times in the future.
+By using the above code, the main static contents such as images, CSS, PDF’s, JS, etc will be cached in web browser in order to produce faster loading time when you visit the site again.

 The phpinfo() function in php has a lot of uses.
 Before going to disable the phpinfo function,you must learn the basics of it.
 Here is the link which helps you to create the phpinfo >> phpinfo() <<

 The function phpinfo() displays the current information of PHP, which includes the php extensions and compilations, version, server information and environment (if compiled as a module), the PHP environment, paths, master and local values of configuration options, HTTP headers, and the PHP License etc.